Naning War: Preparations for the second expedition

 Following the failure of the first military expedition, the British sought to break the alliance between Rembau and Naning.
 The British governor Ibbetson met with the chiefs of Rembau on 20 January 1832 and secured their agreement to support the British in the latter's subsequent attempts to capture Dol Said.
-In return, the British reassured Rembau that it did not have territorial ambitions over the surrounding Malay chiefdoms and renounced whatever claims it might have had over Rembau and recognized it as an independent sovereign state.
+In return, the British reassured Rembau that it did not have territorial ambitions over the surrounding Malay chiefdoms and renounced whatever claims it might have had over Rembau and recognised it as an independent sovereign state.
 At the same time, the British began to receive reinforcements from India which raised the total number of troops to around 1,500 by the end of January 1832.
 The British government also made logistical preparations to ensure the success of their second expedition including expanding parts of the narrow road between Malacca and Naning.

 During this period, Dol Said contacted several individuals in Malacca requesting that they intercede with the British government on his behalf.
-Dol Said offered to return the artillery pieces the British had abandoned during the first expedition and to vacate his position in favor of either his son or nephew in return for no further action to be taken against him.
+Dol Said offered to return the artillery pieces the British had abandoned during the first expedition and to vacate his position in favour of either his son or nephew in return for no further action to be taken against him.
 However, the British government refused to deal with Dol Said unless the latter was willing to surrender unconditionally.
 At the same time Dol Said also continued making preparations for the anticipated British assault.
 He tried to reach out to some of the surrounding Malay chiefdoms and tried to convince them to ally with him again against the British but did not appear to have been successful.